iambumblehead/esmtojs/README.md

 Returns a vanilla js expression from an esm file string, so that resulting expressions can be used in ways prohibited by esm format.

-Ths script uses regular expressions.
-This does reduce accuracy but keeps the script small, easier to fork and free from dependencies that might cause churn.
-Example import and export patterns from mozilla MDN are used for the initial tests here.
+This script uses regular expressions, an approach that can reduce accuracy but has benefits: keeps the script small and easier to fork and keeps away dependencies that would cause possible churn.
+Example import and export patterns from mozilla MDN are handled correctly by tests added here.

 > [!NOTE]
 > Thank you https://github.com/flex-development/export-regex for establishing a few of the important regular expressions pasted and used here.
-Those RegExps reduced the time needed to write this package and without them, this package may not have been written.
+Those RegExps reduced the time needed to write this package.
+They are greatly appreciated.

-Warning: transforming esm format requires many decisions that are at once complex, subjective and consequential.
+Warning: decomposing esm format requires many decisions at once complex, subjective and consequential.
 ```javascript
 import esmtojs from 'esmtojs'